adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Facts for Today</b></summary>
 <br>
-<pre><code>1 » It`s against the law to doze off under a hair dryer in Florida/against the law to slap an old friend on the back in Georgia/against the law to Play hopscotch on a Sunday in Missouri.</code></pre>
+<pre><code>1 » Right-handed people live, on average; nine years longer than left handed people.</code></pre>
-<pre><code>2 » A standard slinky measures 87 feet when stretched out.</code></pre>
+<pre><code>2 » Statues in parks: If the horse has both front legs in the air, the person died in battle; if the horse has one front leg in the air, the person died as a result of wounds received in battle; if the horse has all four legs on the ground, the person died of natural causes.</code></pre>
-<pre><code>3 » Lorne Greene had one of his nipples bitten off by an alligator while he was host of "Lorne Greene`s Wild Kingdom."</code></pre>
+<pre><code>3 » The Eisenhower interstate system requires that one mile in every five must be straight in case of war or emergency, they could be used as airstrips.</code></pre>
 </details>
 <p>
 	<a href="https://adityaprasad.eu.org" rel="nofollow">